 The removal process of the broken glass depends on how it is attached to the table.
 Rudimentary patio tables often have glass attached to it via glue.
 If that is the case, you will require the WD 40 spray mentioned above.
 Thereafter, you will have to insert the plastic straw into the can opening.
 Afterward, carefully spray the WD 40 into the tiny space between the table frame the glass.
 You should repeat this along the edge of the table, wherever the glass touches the table frame.
 After this, you should wait for at least half an hour for the spray to take effect.
 Ideally, the glue should have been dissolved by the spray.

-If the glass is attached via a silicone encasing, you will also need to employ the Olfa knife.
+If the glass is attached via a silicone encasing, you will also need to use the Olfa knife.
 You will have to use it all along the edge to separate the silicone attachment encasing from the glass.

 The next step is to put on the functional protection gloves.
 This is to avoid any ragged glass from piercing your skin.
 Once you have put the gloves on, carefully remove the glass bit by bit by pushing gently from underneath.
 DO NOT use the circular gap in between to remove the glass as it can cause additional cracks to occur.
 It is also advisable to have protective glasses.
 This is because the force exerted by your hand can splinter the glass and shards can sprout up towards your face or eyes.

 Once you have picked away the glass bit by bit, set the glass to one side.
 Please remember to not throw away the broken glass.
 This is down to two reasons.
 Firstly, broken glass poses a hazard and should be recycled instead of being thrown away in a common garbage can.
-Secondly, you will require the glass to measure the thickness of it so you can order accurate fabglassandmirror’s replacement glass for the patio table.

 Cleaning the Table